echotango = sound & movement

 In 2009 I was awarded the Australia Council for the Arts Kirk Robson Award and was selected as one of twenty International Youth Foundation YouthActionNet fellows.
 In 2010 I undertook an Australia Council residency at Cité Internationale des Arts in Paris, looking at organisational cultures and structures.
 In 2011 I received the Screen Territory Bob Plasto Fellowship and in 2012 I was awarded a Churchill Fellowship to look at social change documentary impact and outreach campaigns.
 In 2015 I was selected as a Screen Producer’s Australia “Ones to Watch” and with our team, won the Kickstart pitch for How to Make Trouble and Influence People.
 I was recently awarded a 2016 Sidney Myer Creative Fellowship.

-I recently spent two and a half years working as part of the outreach team on Naomi Klein and Avi Lewis’ project This Changes Everything and am currently collaborating with filmmaker Gabrielle Brady, producing the short film THE ISLAND and coproducing her feature documentary film Christmas Island.
+I am currently collaborating with filmmaker Gabrielle Brady, producing the short film THE ISLAND and coproducing her feature documentary film The Island of Hungry Ghosts.

 With two dear collaborators I cofounded and direct the Something Somewhere Film Festival in Alice Springs.

-I have a new futures project in development that I am working on as part of my Myer Fellowship.
+I have a new futures project in development that I am working on as part of my Sidney Myer Fellowship – to be announced soon!

 I am passionate about justice, solidarity and big desert skies.